Cecilieditlevsen/recipes/README.md

 Live Demo: 🚧🛠️ under construction 🛠️🚧

-## Project overview
+## Project Overview

-The Primary goal is to build a website using the new Nextjs App Router to improve my skills in modern frontend technoligies and at the same time make a usable product.
+The primary goal is to build a website using the new Nextjs App Router to improve my skills in modern frontend technologies and at the same time make a usable product.

-The objective is to create a page that only includes recipes I like and provides them a structured overview.
+The objective is to create a page that only includes recipes I like and provides them in a structured view.
 I will manually enter all the recipes in a DatoCMS setup to gain more experience with GraphQL and codegen.
 This will also make it convenient to add, remove, and edit recipes as needed.

 The recipes should be displayed in a simple overview with a fuzzy search mechanism, making it easy to find dinner meal inspiration on days when creativity is low.
 In the future, I plan to add a 'weekly dinner plan' generator that randomly selects recipes from the list.
 This generator will have filter options to customize the plan according to preferences.